Stacked Changes

 off the main branch to contain it.

-git hack 1-refactor
+git town hack 1-refactor

-git hack creates a new feature branch off the main branch.
+git town hack creates a new feature branch off the main branch.
 We perform the refactor and commit it.

 Branch 2: rename foo